anilsolanki2645/snowflake-practical-guide/README.md

 - **Micro-partitions**: Small chunks of data automatically partitioned by Snowflake, optimizing performance and storage.
 - **Data Clustering**: Organizes data within micro-partitions for optimized query performance.
 - **Data Storage Monitoring**: Tracks storage usage and helps optimize costs.

+---

+## 2. Account Access and Security

+### Outline Security Principles

+- **Network Security and Policies**: Secure access to Snowflake with network policies, private endpoints, and firewalls.
+- **Multi-Factor Authentication (MFA)**: Adds an additional layer of security for user authentication.
+- **Federated Authentication**: Integrate Snowflake with external identity providers for seamless user access.
+- **Key Pair Authentication**: Secure method using public and private keys for user authentication.
+- **Single Sign-On (SSO)**: Allows users to access Snowflake using their corporate credentials.